 EPID 758 Application of Epidemiology in Public Health.
 (3) (Prereq: EPID 701 and EPID 741) (every fall) The purpose of this course is to develop applied research skills in epidemiology in the context of public health research and practice.
 Covers methods focusing on competencies, skills, and characteristics essential to the practice of public health.

 EPID 763 Nutritional Epidemiology.
-(3) (Prereq: EPID 701 or 700 and BIOS 701 or 700). (every fall) Covers methodology for investigating nutrition’s role in health, including nutritional assessment and the design and interpretation of research studies.
+(3) (Prereq: EPID 701, PUBH 725 or equivalent course) (every fall).
+Covers methodology for investigating nutrition’s role in health, including nutritional assessment and the design and interpretation of research studies.
 Substantive issues emphasize major public health concerns of the 21st century.

 EPID 770 Social Epidemiology.
-(3) (Prereq: EPID 700/701 or equivalent) (currently not being offered) Influence of social factors and the distribution of those factors on patterns of health and disease.
+(3) (Prereq: EPID 701, PUBH 725 or equivalent course) (every even spring).
+Influence of social factors and the distribution of those factors on patterns of health and disease.
 Including individual-level examinations of the role of social determinants in producing health, as well as more macro-level examinations of patterns of social disparities in health status.

 EPID 788 Practical Methods for Secondary Data Analysis.
-(3) (Prereq: EPID700/701, BIOS 700/701, EPID 741 or Co-req with instructor permission, pre/co-req: either BIOS 757/758 or BIOS 754).
+(3) (Prereq: EPID 700/701, BIOS 700/701, EPID 741 or equivalent research methods class, such as BIOS 757/758, BIOS 754, etc.; Instructor reserves the right to waive prerequisites).
 Introduction to data sources and methods commonly used by epidemiologists and health analysts in state or federal health departments and research settings.
 Methods include data management and analysis using SAS, data interpretation, survey designs, and innovative record linkages.